olegman/redux-actions-helpers/README.md

 };

 export default handleActions({
-    /* yay we use one function to dispatch actions and like constant, looks nice and under the hood it's just a constant so if we write 'ACTION_WITHOUT_PARAMS' this will work too */
+    /* yay we use one function to dispatch actions and like constant, looks nice.
+    Under the hood it's just a constant so if we write 'ACTION_WITHOUT_PARAMS' this will work too */
     [actionWithoutParams]: (state, action) => {
         // some cool stuff
         return {